KutalVolkan/Real-Estate-Price-Prediction-Project/README.md

 - Finding the best model via GridSearchCV

+## Libaries we will use
+- BeautifulSoup
+- requests
+- re
+- os
+- csv
+- pandas
+- matplotlib
+- sklearn

 ### Note: Feature Engineering and Model Building code should be uploaded until 1.March 2021